G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Application

 \begin{theorem} Let $(G,X)$ be a Shimura datum such that $G^{\mathrm{ad}}$ is $\Q$-simple, $Z_G(\Q)$ is a discrete subgroup of $Z_G(\A_f)$ and $\mathrm{rk}_{\R}(G_\R) \geq 2$.
 Let $K \subset G(\A_f)$ be a compact open subgroup (not necessarily neat), and let $s \in \Sh(\C)$, $[S_{K,s}]$ be as above.
 Then there is an integer $N$ and an integral model $\mathbb{S}_{K,s}$ over $\mathcal{O}_{E_{K_0,s}}[1/N]$ such that the canonical local system valued in the adjoint group of $G$: $\pi_1(\mathbb{S}_{K,s}, s) \to G^{\mathrm{ad}}(\overline{\Q_\ell})$ is compatible in the following sense: for all closed points $x \in \mathbb{S}_{K,s}[1/\ell]$, the class of $\rho_\ell(\mathrm{Frob}_x)$ in $[G^{\mathrm{ad}}/G^{\mathrm{ad}}](\overline{\Q}_\ell)$ lies in $[G^{\mathrm{ad}}/G^{\mathrm{ad}}](\overline{\Q})$ and is independent of $\ell$ (not equal to the residue characteristic of $x$). \end{theorem}

-\subsection{the reductive case}
+\subsection{The reductive case}

-Here, we treat the more general case where the value group is reductive, with the main theorem being theorem \ref{theorem 1.26}.
+Here, we treat the more general case where the local system is valued in a reductive group, with the main theorem being Theorem \ref{theorem 6.29}.
 The proof follows the spirit of \cite{patrikis2025compatibilitycanonicalelladiclocal}, where an important element is the special points lifting results from \cite{bakker2025integralcanonicalmodelsexceptional}.